ComputerPers/vmware_grafana_prometheus/README.md

 ### Requirements:
 - vCenter 6.5 or newer
 - Telegraf 1.0 or newer
 - Prometheus / Victoriametrics 1.90
 - Grafana 11 or newer
+- Docker [optional]

 # A сouple of Grafana dashboards.